Multiomics-Analytics-Group/InstaNexus/notes.md

 navigate to: https://github.com/Multiomics-Analytics-Group/InstaNexus/wiki/Reproducibility-test

-## Update your environment after uploading new libraries/modules
+## Update your environment after updating the file with new libraries/modules

 we added biopython to yml file